 Bummed that a sale item appears to be out of stock?
 Ask for a rain check!
 Most supermarkets will give you a coupon you can use at a later date when the item is back in stock.

 Request your faves

 Don't see something you want?
 Just ask!
 "If our shoppers cannot find what they want at their Harris Teeter, we encourage them to ask for a member of management.
 Our teams will work to see if we can place a special order," says Robinson.

 Forget pesticides—do you know how many hands have touched that pear?
-People have no qualms about manhandling the food in grocery stores then returning it to the shelf, so do yourself a favor and give all your produce especially a good rinse before digging in.
+People have no qualms about handling the food in grocery stores and returning it to the shelves, so do yourself a favor and give all your produce a good rinse before digging in.